amauryt/crystal-wkb/README.md

 end
 ```

-You can further customize your extensions to support only specific types or other encodings, such as including the SRID.
+You can further customize your extension(s) to support only specific types or other encodings, such as including the SRID or making it optional.

 ## Contributing